noah-sheldon/agentic-media-compliance/README.md

 # Agentic Media Compliance

 Agentic Media Compliance is a multi-agent AML adverse media screening engine that produces an auditable verdict for any news article.
 Ideal for KYC/AML, onboarding, and investigative workflows.
-Multi-agent AML adverse media screening tool with a FastAPI backend and a Next.js + shadcn UI.
-Analysts submit a subject name, optional DOB, and an article URL to receive an auditable verdict.
-A separate **Tests** view visualises curated regression cases stored under `backend/tests/results`.
+Analysts submit a subject name, optional DOB, and an article URL to receive an explainable verdict, while a separate **Tests** view visualises curated regression cases stored under `backend/tests/results`.

 ## Contents